Shakereh Khaleeli: Trial and sentence

 The case was first brought to trial in late 1997.
 On 21 May 2005, the Civil and Sessions Judge B.S.
 Totad sentenced Swami to capital punishment by hanging.
 Shradhananda reportedly betrayed no emotions as he stood in the dock.
 The order read: "From the facts and circumstances of the case, it is clear that the said murder has created such a fear in the minds of the family and in the community to live peacefully in society.
 There are no mitigating circumstances or factors to award a lesser punishment ... having regard to the nature of the methodology in committing the murder for gain, it is a fit case for capital punishment."
 The judge directed the jail authorities not to execute the death sentence until they received confirmation from the high court.

 On 12 September 2005 in the high court, a two-bench judge composed of Justices S.R.
 Bannurmath and A.C.
 Kabbin confirmed the death sentence.
 Terming it the "rarest of rare cases" in their order, the division bench stated: "The accused had murdered his wife in a diabolical and a well-planned scheme.
 As such, the death penalty imposed on him is liable to be confirmed.
 Anything less than a penalty of greatest severity for any serious crime is thought to be a measure of tolerance that is unwarranted and unwise.
 The sessions court is justified in awarding death penalty to the accused."

 Appeal

 An appeal notice was lodged in July 2005.
 On 18 February 2006 Shradhananda issued notice to the Karnataka Government on special leave petition (SLP) questioning the high court judgment that had confirmed the death sentence.
 The Supreme Court Bench of Justice Ashok Bhan and Justice Tarun Chatterjee stayed the high court judgment.
 On 22 July 2008 a life sentence for Shradhananda was ordered by the Indian Supreme Court in New Delhi.

+In popular culture

+In 2023, Amazon Prime Video released a four-part documentary series Dancing on the Grave produced by India Today Originals Production.